yesudas/bible-devotions-app/README.md

 ## 🛠️ Utility Scripts

-The project includes three powerful utility scripts for managing the devotions platform.
+The project includes three powerful utility scripts for managing the devotions platform, plus a read-only API for querying the resulting indexes.
 These scripts automate data aggregation, link generation, and index creation.

 ### d.php - Devotions Data Generator